qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeneral.rst

 -----------
 Runs a simple or complex query with ``SQL`` syntax on the source layer.

-The result of the query will be added as new layer.
+The result of the query will be added as a new layer.

+.. seealso:: :ref:`qgisspatialiteexecutesql`, :ref:`qgispostgisexecutesql`

 Parameters
 ..........